 Being a photographer, one has to know a lot about the lighting and how to best position the subject or what to put in the focus.
 This is often challenging even when we talk about still life photography, portraits or nature, but imagine how difficult it must be to be a sports photographer.
-Sports are very dynamic and often unpredictable, everything changes in a split of a second and you must always be prepared to take the shot.
+Sports are very dynamic and often unpredictable, everything changes in a split of a second and you must always be prepared to take the shot (almost as prepared when you use the offer from Pinnacle Sport).
 Here are some helpful tips that anyone who dreams of becoming a sports photographer should read first.

 - Choose the right “gear”